Yorkshire Wolds Way - Malton to Filey (★★★★☆)

 | Also walking past Wintringham |

-So far this walk has been far better than expected, and next up there is a bit of a change of scenery as the path heads into Deep Dale Plantation, which includes a very steep climb - which thankfully includes a rope alongside to help you keep a good footing on the steepest bits.
+So far this has been a wonderful walk, and the wonder doesn't stop there as the path heads into Deep Dale Plantation - which includes a very steep climb - and thankfully includes a rope alongside to help you keep a good footing on the steepest bits.

-Having come out on the other side of the trees, there are some unusual sculptures near a Bronze Age burial site - but while I wasn't sold on the sculptures, I was a huge fan of the dew pond and wild meadow - the bench with views out over the surrounding countryside was also too good an opportunity to miss.
+Having come out on the other side of the trees, there are some unusual sculptures near a Bronze Age burial site - but whilst I wasn't sold on the sculptures, I was a huge fan of the dew pond and wild meadow - with views out over the surrounding countryside.

 | Not a bad place to sit and enjoy the view |

-The main difference between the two terms seems to be that Downs are in the south of England, while Wolds are in the north of England - and the countryside is exceptionally similar.
+The main difference between the two terms seems to be that Downs are in the south of England, while Wolds are in the north of England - and the countryside is exceptionally similar and almost identical in character.

-As you pass East Heslerton below, you come past Manor Wold Farm, and it is here where you probably have your best bet for a place to split this walk into two - and it looks a very pleasant spot to stay - the sheep even didn't run away from me and instead just gave a cheery hello.
+As we pass East Heslerton below, we come past Manor Wold Farm - and it is here where you probably have your best bet for a place to split this walk into two in a very pleasant spot where the sheep give a cheery hello.

 | Wouldn't be a bad place to stop for the night |

-Continuing along, there are a few ups and downs and slightly wonky paths to walk along - the ridge slopes downwards so you are walking on ground that is lower on the left side of your foot to the right - but there are also some lovely spots, with wild flowers out on the way.
+Continuing along, there are a few ups, downs, and slightly wonky paths to walk along - and the ridge slopes downwards, so you are always walking on ground that is lower on the left side of your foot to the right - but there are also some lovely spots with wild flowers on the way.

 | Wild flowers while coming up to Sherburn |

-Finally though, on the approach to Sherburn, this run of near perfect countryside comes to an end, as you join up with a minor road heading down the hill.
-This you turn off to the right, to again turn right onto a busier road - which you can soon get off slightly further up the hill, turning again onto a very quiet road to the left.
+On the approach to Sherburn, this run of near perfect countryside comes to an end, as we join up with a minor road heading down the hill.
+After a bit of road walking, we turn off to the right, but then turn right again onto a busier road - although it is not too long before we are off this second road and back onto footpaths again.

-And so having escaped the minor road, the path heads briefly through Brow Plantation.
-Heading down the hill from here, I would swear that there was a golf course on the left, but when I write these I check that I haven't imagined things and can find no evidence of one.
+Having escaped the roads, the path heads briefly through Brow Plantation, after which we head down the hill, passing what I would swear was a golf course on the left (but when I checked on the map I could find no evidence of one).

 But having gone past the (potentially imaginary) golf course, it is a right turn to head along the base of the ridge heading towards Ganton.

-Having got through Ganton, the path navigates up through the fields via few wiggles and comes out on the road loading up to RAF Staxton, which can get a good look at as you head past, before heading south along farm tracks.
+Having got through Ganton, the path navigates up through the fields, via few wiggles, and comes out on a road heaading up to RAF Staxton - which you can get a good look at as we head past - before we continue on, heading south along farm tracks.

-Having crossed the fields, the path turns right onto a minor road, but then quickly turns left again heading on the very edge of more sheep fields before you turn off to the right into the sheep fields and through Camp Dale.
-This stretch through the sheep fields has been a late highlight and is worth keeping in mind as you head through the slightly less interesting sites prior to RAF Staxton.
+Having crossed these fields, the path turns right onto a minor road, but then quickly turns left again - tracking on the very edge of more sheep fields before we turn off to the right, into the sheep fields and through Camp Dale.

 From here the path heads northwards and then there are a few wiggles to be done, as the path slowly bends round to the east on its way towards Filey.